-The primary purpose of Mid-America Baptist Theological Seminary is to provide graduate theological training for effective service in church-related and missions vocations through its main campus and designated branch campuses.
+The primary purpose of Mid-America Baptist Theological Seminary is to provide graduate theological training for effective service in church-related and missions vocations.
 Undergraduate training is also offered for effective Christian leadership in various fields.
 Other levels of training are also offered.